-FATALITY RATE - PER ONE LAC POPULATION (1989-2017)
+FATALITY RATE - PER ONE LAC POPULATION (1989-2018)

-Total accidents (all types) have showed a declining trend in the last 4 years.
+Total accidents (all types) have shown a declining trend for the last 5 years.

-- The fatalities, however, have been showing a downward trend for last 8 years.
-The road accident fatality rate has also witnessed a consistent reduction since 2009.
-In 2017, fatality rate remained lowest in the last 30 years (8.39). - The average annual human population growth remained below 2% during the last 10 years but the average annual vehicular population growth revolved between 4-10 % (barring year 2009) (Table No. 2.4 and 2.5).
+- The fatalities have been showing a downward trend from the year 2009 but last year this trend was reversed.
+In 2018, fatality rate has increased compared to previous year (8.39 in 2017 and 8.79 in the year 2018). - The average annual human population growth remained below 2% during the last 11 years but the average annual vehicular population growth remained between 4-10 % (barring year 2009) (Table No. 2.4 and 2.5).
 The road length has more or less remained the same.
 This huge gap between two vital components has affected road traffic adversely.
-Increasing human and vehicular population is creating multiple issues for the city - from huge pressure on civic infrastructure to space crunch on roads.
+Increasing human as well as vehicular population is creating multipronged problems for the city - from huge pressure on civic infrastructure to space crunch everywhere, particularly on roads.